flpsantos3/projectLabBio/README.md

 * Practicing tidying datasets
 * Learning how to work with Git and GitHub

+## The Data

+We will be using two data sets, given to us by Professors Saghir Bashir and Marília Antunes, containing the data for 28 European Union Countries:

++ `CancerMortalityEU.csv`- number of deaths by cancer type, country, year, age group and sex

++ `PopulationEU.csv`- number of people by country, year, age group and sex

+The countries we will be studying are:

++ `Austria`

++ `Cyprus`

++ `Germany`

++ `Malta`

++ `Portugal`

++ `European Union`

 ## Questions
 The countries we will be analysing are: Austria, Cyprus, Germany, Portugal, Malta and the European Union as one.
 For each question we will treat males and females separately.